 About the author

-I am a writer and researcher focusing on civil conflict and the politics of Southeast Asia, and have written for online publications including The Diplomat, World Politics Review, Geopolitical Monitor, Asian Correspondent, Eurasia Review and the Japan Times.
-I have also conducted research on a freelance basis for Action on Armed Violence (AOAV) and the International Institute for Strategic Studies (IISS).
+I am a writer and researcher focusing on civil conflict and the politics of Southeast Asia, and have written for online publications including The Diplomat, World Politics Review, Asia Sentinel, Geopolitical Monitor, Asian Correspondent, Eurasia Review and the Japan Times.
+I have also researched on a freelance basis for Action on Armed Violence (AOAV) and the International Institute for Strategic Studies (IISS).
 I previously studied an MA in International Relations at the University of Westminster and a BA in Human Geography at the University of Exeter.

 About Asia Conflict Watch